KeenRivals/brashear.me/content/2015-09-23-how-to-use-cincinnati-bell-fioptics-with-your-own-router.markdown

 	1. Set *Enable multicast routing* to **Enable**.
 	1. Set *Enable efficient multicast forwarding* to **Enable**.
 1. On my ASUS router, I set the IPTV STB port to be the port my set top box is connected to (LAN1).
 On Fioptics, this may be the wireless bridge that connects to your STB (more on that piece of garbage later).
 1. Apply the settings and your TV should be working.
-You may <a href="{{ root_url }}/uploads/RT-N66U-IPTV-Settings.png" title="ASUS RT-N66U IPTV Settings for Fioptics">view this screenshot of my settings for reference</a>.
+You may [view this screenshot of my settings for reference]({filename}/images/RT-N66U-IPTV-Settings.png "ASUS RT-N66U IPTV Settings for Fioptics").

 ## Testing